-- (vii) The Corporate Forum had totally ignored the alternative submission of the complainant that in any case the amount demanded cannot date back for a period more than 2 years due to limitation of 2 years as prescribed under Section 56(2) of the Electricity Act and in Regulation 93.2 of the ESIM. - (iv) Therefore, it was prayed that the Appeal of the Appellant may kindly be accepted and the impugned order dated 15.09.2022 passed by the Corporate Forum by virtue of which the Forum dismissed the Petition filed by the Petitioner/ Appellant against the illegal Demand Notice of ₹ 1,11,46,114/- vide Memo No.1748 dated 20.08.2021, may kindly be set aside and the Appeal may kindly be allowed with costs throughout, in the interest of justice.
-Any other relief which the Hon'ble Court deem fit may also be granted in favour of the Appellant and against the Respondent.
+(iv) It was prayed that the Appeal of the Appellant may kindly be accepted and the impugned order dated 15.09.2022 passed by the Corporate Forum by virtue of which the Corporate Forum dismissed the complaint filed by the Appellant against the illegal demand notice of ₹ 9,55,381/- vide Memo No. 1749 dated 20.08.2021, may kindly be set aside and the Appeal may kindly be allowed with costs throughout, in the interest of justice.